Urinary Tract Infection Panel near me in Noida

 Blood Urea Nitrogen

-In the case of a kidney or liver disease, there is a change in the amount of urea present in the blood.
-If your liver produces urea in an increased amount or if there is any problem in kidney functioning, there might be difficulty in filtering out the waste products from the blood, which can result in increased urea levels in the blood.
+In the case of kidney or liver diseases, there is a change in the amount of urea present in the blood.
+If the liver produces urea in increased amounts or if there is any problem in the functioning of the kidneys, there can be difficulty in filtering out wastes of the blood which will lead to rising in urea concentrations in the blood.
+If due to liver damage or disease there is less production of urea, the concentration of BUN will fall.

 Know more about Blood Urea Nitrogen